 The Blue Ridge Mountain Range, part of the Appalachians, runs through the beautiful state of Virginia.
 There are many peaks in the state that hikers love to explore.
-But which one is the highest?
+But what is the highest point in Virginia?

 While there are many beautiful peaks, Mount Rogers takes the number one place as the highest.
-It is 5729 feet high.
-While it is not that high compared to states like Colorado which have multiple 14,000-foot peaks to scale, it is still an accomplishment to bag this peak and results in beautiful views from afar.
+It is 5,729 feet high.
+While it is not that high compared to states such as Colorado, which have multiple 14,000-foot peaks to scale, it is still an accomplishment to bag this peak and results in beautiful views from afar.

 How to Get There